 FORM 20-F

+() REGISTRATION STATEMENT PURSUA OF 1934 NT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE ACT

+OR

+(X) ANNUAL REPORT PURSUANT TO SEC THE FISCAL YEAR ENDED DECEMBER TION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR 31, 2008

+OR

+() TRANSITION REPORT PURSUANT TO S SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the e transition period fromto

+OR

+() SHELL COMPANY REPORT PURSUAN' 1934 T TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF

+Date o of event requiring this shell company report

+Comr mission file number 000-28584

+SOFTWARE TECHNOLOGIES LTD.

+(Exact name of of Registrant as specified in its charter)

+(Truis di sti ISRAEL

+· · on of incorporation or organization)

+olelim Street, Tel Aviv 67897, Israel

+(Addre ss of principal executive offices)

+John Slavitt, Esq.
+General Counsel

+Check F Point Software Technologies, Inc.

+800 Bridge Parkway

+Red wood City, CA 94065 U.S.A.

+Tel: (650) 628-2110

+Fax: (650) 649-1975

+(Name, Telephone, E-mail and/or I Facsimile number and Address of Company Contact Person)

-() REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934 OR (X) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR ENDED DECEMBER 31, 2007 OR () TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 OR () SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Date of event requiring this shell company report For the t transition period from toto Commis ssion file number 000-28584 CHECK POINT SOFTWARE TECHNOLOGIES LTD. (Exact name of Registrant as specified in its charter) ISRAEL (Jurisdiction of incorporation or organization) 5 Ha'Solelim Street, Tel Aviv 67897, Israel (Address of principal executive offices) Securitie es registered or to be registered pursuant to Section 12(b) of the Act.
-Title of each class Name of exchange on which registered Ordinary y shares, NIS 0.01 nominal value NASDAQ Global Select Market Securitie es registered or to be registered pursuant to Section 12(g) of the Act.
-None Securitie es for which there is a reporting obligation pursuant to Section 15(d) of the Act.
-None Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report.
-218,553,498 ordinary shares, NIS 0.01 nominal value Indicate Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act: Yes 🗵 No 🗆 If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or $15(d)$ of the Securities Exchange Act of 1934: Yes \Box No \boxtimes Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Securi ities registered or to be registered pursuant to Se ection 12(b) of the Act.

+Title o of each class Name of exchange on which registered

+Ordina ary shares, NIS 0.01 nominal value NASDAQ Global Select Market

+Securi ities registered or to be registered pursuant to Se ction 12(g) of the Act.
+None

+Securi ities for which there is a reporting obligation pur rsuant to Section 15(d) of the Act.
+None

+Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report.
+210,042,282 ordinary shares, NIS 0.01 nominal value

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act: Yes 🗵 No 🗆 If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934: Yes \square No \boxtimes Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
 Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-Large Accelerated filer \square Accelerated filer \square Non-accelerated filer \square Indicate by check mark which financial statement item the registrant has elected to follow: Item 17 \Box Item 18 \boxtimes

-If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): Yes \Box No \boxtimes
+See definitions of accelerated filer and large accelerated filer in Rule 12b-2 of the Exchange Act.
+Large Accelerated filer $oxin $ Accelerated filer $oxin $ Non-accelerated filer $oxin $ Indicate by check mark the basis of accounting the registrant has used to prepare the financial statements included in this filing: ☑ U.S. GAAP ☐ International Financial Reporting Standards as issued by the International Accounting Standards Board □ Other If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow.
+Item 17 \square Item 18 \square If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): Yes \square No \boxtimes